 Dick "The Bruiser" Afflis was a true villain who always had a scowl on his face.
 After all of these years, I still remember him wrestling one evening at the old Milwaukee Arena.
 He had just been disqualified while grappling with The Mighty Atlas.
 Now out of the ring, he was pacing like a wild, irate bull.
-Although I was sitting in the sixth row at the the time, I never felt more scared in my life.
-When not wrestling, Dick Afflis played defensive tackle for the Green Bay Packers during the mid 1950s.
+Although I was sitting in the sixth row at the time, I never felt more scared in my life.
+When not wrestling, Dick Afflis played defensive tackle for the Green Bay Packers during the mid-1950s.

 3. Verne Gagne

 Vern Gagne out of Minneapolis was my favorite wrestling hero.
 Having wrestled in college, Gagne was a scientific wrestler in the true sense of the word.
 One would never see a dirty hold or move when Vern was wrestling.
 Gagne's most exciting submission hold was the sleeper, which he would apply to the neck of an opponent, rendering him unconscious by cutting off the flow of blood to the brain.

 4. Tony Rocca